Improve District Heating: Industry

 Why are we concerned?

 Concerns about cultivated meat include scalability, cost, and consumer acceptance.
 Because cultivated meat is still an emerging area of food science, the cost of production may be prohibitive at a large scale.
 Although cell culture is routinely performed in industrial and academic labs, creating the culture medium for mass-market production at competitive prices will require innovations and significant cost reductions.
 There are still many unknowns about the commercial potential of cultivated meat and whether consumers will accept the products.
 In 2024, companies began to move from research labs to larger facilities to start producing meat for consumers.
 There are only two countries that allow the sale of cultivated meat: Singapore and the United States.
-Within the United States, about one-third of adults find the concept of cultivated meat appealing, and only about 17% would be likely to purchase it, according to a poll conducted on behalf of the Good Food Institute.
+In the United States, about one-third of adults find the concept of cultivated meat appealing, and only about 17% would be likely to purchase it, according to a poll conducted on behalf of the Good Food Institute.
 However, even substituting a fraction of the beef consumed in the United States with cultivated meat could have an important impact on reducing emissions.
 Cultivated meat is a novel food and may require consumer education and producer transparency on production methods and safeguards in order to become more widely accepted.

 Solution in Action